DefinitionThis section has been translated automatically.

 - Dermatofibroma, deep infiltrating (deep dermatofibroma)

-- Cell-rich dermatofibroma (more frequent in young men in the lower extremities; local recurrence rate is increased (25%) Rare metastases.
+- Cell-rich dermatofibroma (more common in young men in the lower extremity; local recurrence rate is increased (25%).
+Rarely metastatic.

-- Atypical (pseuodsarcomatous) dermatofibroma (more common on the extremities, also on the head and neck.
-The term is sometimes used synonymously with Fasciitis nodularis pseudosarcomatosa.
+- Atypical (pseudosarcomatous) dermatofibroma (clustered on extremities, also on head and neck.
+The term is sometimes used synonymously with fasciitis nodularis pseudosarcomatosa.